 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It may not have been previewed, commissioned or otherwise endorsed by any of our network partners.

-Wells Fargo’s Overdraft Rewind program, which is automatically applied to every checking account, waives the overdraft fee from certain transactions that leave your account with a negative balance, so long as it receives a direct deposit covering the deficit by 9 a.m. local time the next day.
+Wells Fargo’s Overdraft Rewind program is designed to help you undo the understandable but costly mistake of overdrawing your checking account.
+Overdraft Rewind applies automatically to every Wells Fargo checking account and waives the overdraft fee from certain transactions that leave your account with a negative balance.
+All you need to do is make a direct deposit covering the deficit by 9 a.m. local time the next day.

 How does Wells Fargo Overdraft Rewind work?

-Fortunately, tomorrow is payday, and your account is credited with a $400 direct deposit before 9 a.m.
-Wells Fargo adjusts this to $395 and waives the $35 overdraft fee — and everyone’s happy.
-Unlike other forms of overdraft protection, you don’t have to remember to opt in to Wells Fargo Overdraft Rewind — it’s automatically enabled with every checking account.
+Unlike other forms of overdraft protection, you don’t have to remember to opt in to Wells Fargo Overdraft Rewind — it’s automatically enabled with every checking account that receives direct deposit.

 Wells Fargo Overdraft Rewind won’t protect against everything